All Quiet on the Western Front (soundtrack)

-All Quiet on the Western Front (Soundtrack from the Netflix Film) is the score album composed by German composer Volker 'Hauschka' Bertelmann to the 2022 film All Quiet on the Western Front, directed by Edward Berger, based on the 1929 novel of the same name by Erich Maria Remarque as well as the third feature film to be adapted from the novel after the 1930 silent film and 1979 television film.
+All Quiet on the Western Front (Soundtrack from the Netflix Film) is the score album composed by German composer Volker Bertelmann to the 2022 film All Quiet on the Western Front, directed by Edward Berger, based on the 1929 novel of the same name by Erich Maria Remarque as well as the third feature film to be adapted from the novel after the 1930 silent film and 1979 television film.
 The album, featuring 24-tracks, was released by Netflix Music on October 28, 2022, the same day as the film.

 The score has a non-traditional structure and minimalism, created using three huge distorted notes played on a century-old harmonium with the chords hanging in the air at unexpected times.
-It also features a snare drum patter appearing in momentarily, which intend to attack the viewer, and pastoral music to frame the European countryside.
-The score was critically acclaimed, with Hauschka winning the Academy Award for Best Original Score and BAFTA Award for Best Original Score.
+It also features a snare drum patter occurring intermittently, which is intended to attack the viewer, and pastoral music to frame the European countryside.
+The score was critically acclaimed, with Bertelmann winning the Academy Award for Best Original Score and BAFTA Award for Best Original Score.

 Development

-The film is scored by Hauschka, who had previously scored three films for Berger, as well as five episodes of Patrick Melrose (2018) and three of Your Honor (2020–2023); Berger served as director for the former, and as director and executive producer for the latter.
-Berger wanted the music "that would attack the images on screen", while Hauschka did not want to go back to the novel and the 1930 film as "he wanted to take the film as a new piece of art".
+The film is scored by Volker Bertelmann, who had previously scored three films for Berger, as well as five episodes of Patrick Melrose (2018) and three of Your Honor (2020–2023); Berger served as director for the former, and as director and executive producer for the latter.
+Berger wanted the music "that would attack the images on screen", while Bertelmann did not want to go back to the novel and the 1930 film as "he wanted to take the film as a new piece of art".
 He recalled that Berger was more verbose during the discussions that led to the score's assaultive drumbeats, as Berger did not want a normal score for the film, and further added: "So when we were talking about military sounds, of course we talked about snare drums.
 But we wanted to find something that is not like this rolling snare in a marching band.
 We wanted the sound of a bullet shot or something disturbing.
 It's interesting to say, 'All we're giving you is this snare drum.
 We're taking everything else away.'
 That is unsettling, and once you get used to it, it is almost a character in the film."

 "It's maybe used like in an art installation or an art piece or a dance piece.
 I wrote a couple of theater pieces, and there you have more of an artistic approach of using music not only in a purely composed way.
 In a lot of compositions, there's always a structure continuing onward.
 There can be other elements, but there's always a time-frame underneath.
 And once you hear the time-frame, the surprise is gone."

-— — Hauschka, on the non-traditional structure of the film's score.
+— — Volker Bertelmann, on the non-traditional structure of the film's score.